PerseverantDT/origins-datapacking/Soul Shielder/README.md

 You use Soul Fragments from your enemies to power your abilities.
 Hitting enemies hard enough with melee attacks or killing enemies steal part of their soul.

 - Start with 20 Soul Fragments on spawn
-- On death, lose 30% Soul Fragments
+- On death, lose 40% Soul Fragments
 - On respawn, gain enough Soul Fragments to have at least 20 Soul Fragments
-- Gain 1 Soul Fragment upon dealing 4 damage
+- Gain 1 Soul Fragment upon dealing at least 4 melee damage
-  - Can only happen once every 2 seconds
+  - Can only happen once every 5 seconds
 - Gain 3 Soul Fragments upon killing an enemy with a melee attack
-- Gain 1 Soul Fragments upon killing an enemy with a ranged attack

 ### Soul-powered Shield